elharony/Udacity-Study-Jam-FEND-P3-Memory-Game/README.md

 A one hour and half Livestream to help other students who are still working on The `Memory Game` Project.

 ## The live is available on YouTube
-If you missed the Livestream between `11:00 PM to 12:30 PM CEST` in our `#fend, that's fine.
+Did you miss the Livestream between `11:00 PM to 12:30 PM CEST` in our `#fend-p3-memory-game` Slack Channel?
+That's fine.
 It is available on YouTube.
 [Watch it now](https://www.youtube.com/watch?v=G8J13lmApkQ)

 ## Main Objectives